dustinfast/aeye_typer/README.md

 ### Setup

-First, clone the applications repo and build the docker image with
+First, clone the applications repo and build the docker image with --

 ```bash
 cd docker
 ./build.sh
 ```

-Then run/enter the docker container with
+Then run/enter the docker container with (Note: Local Bluetooth will be disabled whle the container is running) --

 ```bash
 cd ../